dan123222123/CIMTOOL/docs/examples/acoustic_wave_1d.md

 - Even with only $N = 128$ quadrature nodes, MPLoewner appears to more accurately match computed eigenvalues to the underlying reference (in the eyeball norm).
 - SPLoewner with $\sigma = -13i$ produces results comparable to MPLoewner.
 - For $N = 128$, in both Hankel and MPLoewner cases the singular values after position 44/42 of the data matrix are "paired", and enlarging $m$ in steps of two appears to improve the MRR of the "target eigenvalues" (those within the contour).

+[^1]: F. Chaitin-Chatelin and M. B. van Gijzen, “Analysis of parameterized quadratic eigenvalue problems in computational acoustics with homotopic deviation theory,” Numerical Linear Algebra with Applications, vol. 13, no. 6, pp. 487–512, 2006, doi: 10.1002/nla.484.